facebook/react-native-website/docs/accessibility.md

 </View>
 ```

 In the above example, the yellow layout and its descendants are completely invisible to TalkBack and all other accessibility services.
-So we can easily use overlapping views with the same parent without confusing TalkBack.
+So we can use overlapping views with the same parent without confusing TalkBack.

 ### Accessibility Actions